KiwianLeigh/100-days-of-code/r1-log.md

 ### R1D10 - 2020/03/30
 I keep working on the first Project of the Responsive Web Design Certification: Project 1- Tribute Page.
 I think I am halfways, since the code is passing 7/10 tests required to pass.
 I am using the fcc example as a guide to make the best and not get stuck.

+### R1D11 - 2020/04/04
+I keep working on the I keep working on the first Project of the Responsive Web Design Certification: Project 1- Tribute Page.
+Almost there, the code is passing 9/10 tests required to pass.